telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/web-report-designer-initialization.md

 }
 </style>

-# Web Report Designer Initialization Overview
+# Web Report Designer Initialization

 The Telerik Web Report Designer is a jQuery plugin - `jQuery.fn.telerik_WebReportDesigner(options)`.
 Below is a list of all options available during initialization.